Sarani1612/milestone-project-2/README.md

 The contact section uses the same background photo as the landing-page, again to tie it all together.
 Here, however, it has been toned down with an overlay to make the contact form stand out and easier to read.\
 The form itself has input fields for name, email address, travel dates, duration and comments.
 It is followed by a submit button.\
-Finally, at the bottom there is a footer with copyright info and links to social media (Facebook, Twitter, Instagram and Pinterest).
+Finally, at the bottom there is a footer with copyright info and links to social media (Facebook, Twitter, Instagram and Pinterest).\

+#### Wireframe differences
+- As can be seen in my wireframes, the original idea was for the contact section to be a text inviting the user to get in touch via email or phone, and there was no form.
+However, as the website started to take shape, I realized it did not look very professional and most users have come to expect a contact form on most websites.
+In addition, filling out a form always seems easier to do than writing an email from scratch or calling, and I therefore thought it would do a much better job of getting the users to reach out than a simple text.
+- The wireframes do not include a navigation bar because I initially deemed it unnecessary on a website of such a small size.
+Given that there is only two sections (apart from the landing-page), it did not seem like moving around the site would be an issue even without a navigation bar.
+However, there is absoloutely no harm in making navigating the site as easy as possible for the users, and I therefore decided to implement a navigation bar after all.

 ### Existing Features
 - **Colour scheme:** As mentioned above in the introduction, a colour scheme reminiscent of a sunset was used for this website.